Information for Department Leaders

 AMS Workshop for Chairs and Leaders of Mathematics Departments, at the annual Joint Mathematics Meetings

-Each year the AMS Washington, DC office organizes and hosts a one-day Workshop for Department Chairs, held in the same location as and just prior to the Joint Mathematics Meetings.
+Each year the AMS Office of Government Relations in Washington, DC organizes and hosts a one-day Workshop for Department Chairs, held in the same location as and just prior to the Joint Mathematics Meetings.
 Topics include personnel changes, departmental communications, and departmental leadership.
 For information on forthcoming workshops: Email the AMS Washington Office

 Share Best Practices and the Culture of Mathematics